Frequently Asked Questions

 - Tri-Institutional Responsible Conduct of Research

-What are the requirements for successful completion of the Master’s (DegreeTrack II) in Clinical Investigation?
+What are the requirements for successful completion of the CTSC Master’s Degree in Clinical and Translational Investigation?

 - Completion of didactic training (Core and Elective Courses)